 Dog Paw Cleaner Mat

-The Gorilla Grip Doormat will keep debris off your floors and can be placed on any entryway.
+Doormats help keep debris off your floors and can be placed in any entryway.

 It comes with a soft surface for extra comfort and highly absorbent material.
-Regular washing of the mat will preserve its mud trapping qualities.
-Even if you are unsatisfied, they have a 10-year guarantee.
+Regular washing of the mat will preserve its mud-trapping qualities.

-To teach your dog to actively wipe his feet, simply place a few smelly treats (like cheese or single-ingredient meats) under the doormat and keep a few treats ready in your hand.
+To teach your dog to actively wipe his feet, simply place a few high-value treats (like cheese or single-ingredient meats) under the doormat and keep a few treats ready in your hand.

 Reward any desired scratching on the mat with the treats in your hand and after a few times you can add a verbal marker such as “wipe”.